Santo Daime: Ritual

-Devotional in context, the songs praise divine principles.
-The Cross of Caravaca (named after Caravaca, Spain, where the style originated), with its double horizontal beam, stands on the altar.
-Each session begins and ends with Christian prayers.
-Santo Daime practice features several kinds of rituals.
-Two of these are concentrações ("concentrations") and bailados ("dances"), also known as hinários ("hymnals").
-Other rituals focus on reciting the rosary or on healing.
-Participants drink Daime at intervals in all types of rituals; but the format and focus will differ; as well as hymnal singing, concentrations or "Concentracaos" include a couple of silent, seated meditations, between 1 and 2 hours in length during which important messages for spiritual awakening are conveyed to participants by Divine Beings, while hymnals or dance festivals, much longer in length, involve dancing and singing hymns in full ceremonial white uniform or branca farda, while playing maracas.
-These latter occur on calendar dates to give honour to various saints or occasions i.e. Christmas, Father's day, etc. A whole hinario by a Father or Mother of the church is often sung.
+Devotional in context, the hymns praise divine principles.
+The Cross of Caravaca (named after Caravaca, Spain, where the style originated), with its double horizontal beam, stands on the altar, next to a vase of flowers.
+Each trabalho begins and ends with Christian prayers, including the Lord's Prayer and Hail Mary.
+Santo Daime practice features several kinds of rituals which can be distinguished by the different selections of hymns that are sung, the uniforms worn by initiates (farda azul versus farda branca), the spiritual purpose (including but not limited to: healing, concentration, memorial, prayer, and/or celebration), and whether the ceremony is performed seated or dancing.

+Participants drink Daime at regular intervals in all types of "works" ("trabalhos"); but the format and focus will differ.
+For example, the work of concentration ("concentração"), includes periods of silent, seated meditations, between 1 and 2 hours in length, in between the sung hymn selections.

+Festival works, commonly or colloquially known as "hinários" or "hinário works", are generally much longer in length than concentrations or healing works (trabalhos de cura) and involve dancing and singing hymns in the farda branca, or white uniform for initiates, while playing maracás.
+The festival works occur on specific calendar dates and saints' days (i.e. Christmas, St. John's Day, Mother's Day, the birthday of Mestre Irineu, New Year's Eve, Three Kings' Day/Epiphany, etc), and the entire hinário (not just a selection) is sung, from the beginning to the end.
+For example, on Christmas Eve, Mestre Irineu's entire hinário, O Cruzeiro, is sung.
+These "festival" works involve singing of the hinários of founding and senior members of the church and each of these works coincides with official dates on the Santo Daime calendar.

-The Christian core is combined with other elements, drawing on other spiritual strands of Brazilian culture: there is an emphasis on personal responsibility within a fellowship, the need to walk on the path of Love leaving behind old habits and evil (with Divine help), to examine one's conscience carefully, to call on God and the Virgin Mother and Jesus Christ for help, to do good, to be just, to pray regularly; but also an animist appreciation of the enchantment of nature, such as the Sun, Moon and Stars, of the oneness of life, as well as the totemic symbol of the beija-flor (hummingbird).
-Spiritual beings from indigenous Amazonian shamanism and deities from the Afro-Brazilian pantheon such as Ogum and Iemanjá are also respected and incorporated into the doctrine.
+The Christian core of the doctrine is combined with other elements, drawing on other spiritual strands of Brazilian culture: there is an emphasis on personal responsibility within a fellowship, the need to walk on the path of love leaving behind old habits and evil (with divine help), to examine one's conscience carefully, to call on God and the Virgin Mother and Jesus Christ for help, to do good, to be just, to pray regularly; but also an animist appreciation of the enchantment of nature, such as the Sun, Moon and Stars, the oneness of life, as well as the totemic symbol of the beija-flor (hummingbird).
+Spiritual beings from indigenous Amazonian shamanism and deities from the Afro-Brazilian pantheon, such as Ogum and Iemanjá, are also respected and incorporated into the doctrine.
 The nature of the work is sometimes personified and addressed as Juramidam, a name disclosed to Irineu in his visionary experience, which means literally, "God (jura) and his soldiers (midam)".
-Metaphorically the mystic body of the church during hymns is often referred to as the "Empire of Juramidam."
+Metaphorically, the mystic body of the church during hymns is often referred to as the "Empire of Juramidam."